syncfusion-content/flutter-docs/Flutter/calendar/getting-started.md

 ## Week number

-Display the Week number of the year in month, week and work week views of the `SfCalendar` by setting the [showWeekNumber](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/SfCalendar/showWeekNumber.html) property as true and by default it is false.
+Display the Week number of the year in all views except schedule view of the `SfCalendar` by setting the [showWeekNumber](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/SfCalendar/showWeekNumber.html) property as true and by default it is false.
 Week numbers will be displayed based on the ISO standard.

 {% tabs %}
 {% highlight Dart %}